 About the Prophet Brand Relevance IndexTM (BRI) 2018

 The Prophet Brand Relevance Index™ is released in four countries — China, Germany, the United Kingdom and the United States.
 Prophet surveyed 47,845 consumers across the U.S., UK, Germany and China about 800 brands.
 It partnered with Research Now SSI, the world’s leading global provider of first-party consumer and professional data based on extensive, proprietary market research panels, to program, field, collect and tabulate data.

 In China, Prophet surveyed 13,000 consumers about more than 249 brands across 30 industries.
 Each participating consumer rated up to five brands within a single category on 16 different attributes that correspond to the four principles of relevance Prophet identified.
 To rate a brand, a consumer had to be familiar with the brand and a frequent consumer in the brand’s category.

 Prophet is a consultancy that helps clients find uncommon growth through marketing, brand, experience, innovation and organization & culture capabilities.
 We operate differently than other consultancies, blending insight, strategy and creativity with an optimistic yet pragmatic approach.

 We have partnered with some of the world’s most successful companies, including Cathay Pacific, AIA, UBS, Bank of East Asia, Marriott, GE and Emart.
-With eleven global offices and more than 350 experts in marketing, innovation, digital and design, we are able to bring together the right people with the right experience to solve our clients’ business challenges.
+With twelve global offices and more than 350 experts in marketing, innovation, digital and design, we are able to bring together the right people with the right experience to solve our clients’ business challenges.
 Prophet.cn